 Thinking of buying or selling a home in Bend anytime soon?
 Then you’ve probably been doing your best to piece together what’s in store for the market in 2019 and beyond.

 Well, we’re here to help: this is our 2019 forecast for Bend’s real estate market.
-Since we’re already well into 2019, if you’re looking for the latest on what’s going on in the market, we have you covered: check out our Second Quarter 2019 Market Report for Bend.
+Since we’re already well into 2019, if you’re looking for the latest on what’s going on in the market, we have you covered: check out our Third Quarter 2019 Market Report for Bend.

 You may have heard suggestions that Bend’s market is due for a slowdown, or even worse, a full-fledged housing bubble.
 Buyers may be looking forward to lower prices.
 Prospective sellers may be on edge, wondering if they’ll be able to fetch what they paid for their homes.